-As our parents’ age, we often start to worry about their physical and mental health as well as their happiness and well-being.
+As our parents age, we often start to worry about their physical and mental health as well as their happiness and well-being.
 A big concern can be memory, especially if you’ve already spotted some signs of memory loss and cognitive decline.
-There are some great ways that you can help your loved one to stay alert and mentally active, which can boost their memory and reduce symptoms.
+There are some great ways that you can help your loved one stay alert and mentally active, which can boost their memory and reduce symptoms.
 Here’s a look at some of them.

 Is Memory Loss Normal?